mm6/ethereum-lab3/README.md

 12. At this point, take a screenshot of the 10 accounts on Ganache.

 13. Since the CMU Token contract implements the ERC 20 standard interface, the MetaMask wallet is able to automatically track CMU Tokens.
 In this step, we will inform the wallet that we are interested in tracking these tokens.
 In Remix, click on the "Copy value to clipboard" icon next to the contract address.
 This will be used to add the CMU Token to the MetaMask wallet.
 You might also take this address directly from Ganache.
 In MetaMask, expand the view of Alice's account and click on "Add Tokens" to add the CMU Token to her account.
-Click on "Custom Token" and paste the copied address in the "Token Contract Address" and click on "Next", and then click on "Add Tokens".
+Click on "Custom Token" and paste the copied address in the "Token Contract Address" and click on "Add Custom Token", and then click on "Import Tokens".
 You have now successfully added CMU Tokens to your Alice account.
 So that Bob, Charlie, and Donna can exchange tokens, repeat this process for the remaining accounts.

  To repeat, the wallet is able to handle these tokens because the contract developer implemented the methods defined by a standard interface and the wallet developer was ably to rely on these methods being there.

 14. Each of our players (Alice, Bob, Charlie, and Donna) buys 5 ETH worth of CMUC from the contract.
-After the purchases, take a screenshot of each of these wallets (showing ETH and CMUC).
+After the purchases, take a screenshot of each of these wallets (showing ETH and CMUC). <This is done by sending 5 eth to the account.
+I don't believe this is clear, should we be adding this into the steps?>

 15. Alice sends 12 CMUC to Bob.